SlimShady95/ClimbingBot/README.md

 Displays a ranking for all users of this bot.

 /session
-Diplays your statistics of the current session.
+Displays your statistics of the current session.

 /session [username]
 Displays the statistics of the given user of the current session.